ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 1. Application generates log events to {{site.data.keyword.messagehub}}.
 2. To persist the log events, they are stream landed into {{site.data.keyword.cos_short}} through {{site.data.keyword.sqlquery_short}}.
-3. The stream landing job executes in {{site.data.keyword.sqlquery_short}} by securely retrieving the service ID from the {{site.data.keyword.keymanagementserviceshort}} service.
+3. The storage bucket and the SQL query jobs are encrypted with {{site.data.keyword.keymanagementserviceshort}} service.
+Also, the stream landing job executes in {{site.data.keyword.sqlquery_short}} by securely retrieving the service ID from {{site.data.keyword.keymanagementserviceshort}}.
 4. Auditor or support staff use {{site.data.keyword.sqlquery_short}} or {{site.data.keyword.iae_short}} to perform requests.
 5. Requests are executed against the data stored in {{site.data.keyword.cos_short}}.